dslvt/LMS-INNO/README.md

 If you use IntelliJ IDEA, go to File -> Project Structure -> Libraries -> Click green plus -> find .jar file

 # 5 step(not necessary)
-If you want run third delivery tests, go to Run -> Edit Configurations -> Write to "VM options:" -ea
+If you want run 4 delivery tests, go to Run -> Edit Configurations -> Write to "VM options:" -ea

 ------------------